awsdocs/amazon-appstream2-developer-guide/doc_source/share-usb-devices-with-session.md

    Your USB device is now available for use with your streaming applications\.
 **Important**
 USB devices can't be simultaneously used between local and remote applications\.
 So after you share a USB device with a streaming session, you can't use it with applications on your local computer\.
 To use your USB device on your local computer, switch the **Share** toggle key next to the name of the USB device that you want to use locally\.
 This disables sharing with the streaming session\.

+1. You can also enable your USB device to automatically connect when a new streaming session starts\.
+To do so, select the option next to the toggle key for the USB device that you want to connect\.
+After you enable this option, when your next streaming session starts, the USB device is automatically connected\.